 COMPLIANCE WITH APARTMENT LIVING STANDARDS

-I agree to comply with and acknowledge Landlord's and my responsibility to maintain the BYU-Idaho Apartment Living Standards as stated in the Approved Housing Guidebook (http://www.byui.edu/housing/guidebook).
+I agree to comply with and acknowledge Landlord's and my responsibility to maintain the Apartment Living Standards as stated in the BYU-Idaho Approved Housing Guidebook incorporated herein by reference.
 Students are expected to help their guests and other residents understand and maintain the BYU-Idaho Apartment Living Standards.
 Failure to meet these expectations can be sufficient cause for termination of this Contract and eviction.

-I know and understand that whether or not I own or operate a motor vehicle, I am responsible to know the parking guidelines and requirements of the housing complex and abide by them.
-I also understand that I have a responsibility to reasonably inform guests who visit my apartment complex of the parking requirements.
+I know and understand that whether or not I own or operate a motor vehicle, I am responsible to know the parking guidelines and requirements of the housing property and abide by them.
+I also understand that I have a responsibility to reasonably inform guests who visit my apartment of the parking requirements.
 I understand that if I or any of my guests park illegally (e.g., in a resident's or handicapped stall for which I or my guest(s) do not have a permit, outside of a designated stall, in a "no parking zone," etc.), I or my guest(s) accept the risk of being booted or towed.
-I understand that if a car is booted or towed while legally parked, there is a limited appeal to the BYU-Idaho Housing & Student Living Office through the mediation/arbitration process found in the Approved Housing Guidebook.
+I understand that if a car is booted or towed while legally parked, there is a limited appeal through the arbitration process found in the Approved Housing Guidebook.

 |Application Fee (non-refundable)||$|